Transverse charge density and the radius of the proton: Extraction of the proton radius

 To control the overfitting in the higher-order models ($N \ge 5$), we add Tikhonov regularization to our objective function:

 where $\alpha_n$ and $\beta_n$ are the expansion coefficients and $\lambda$ is the regularization parameter.
-The second term in Eq.~(\ref{Eq.33}) encourages the sum of the squares of the expansion coefficients to be small and thus reduces the flexibility of the model in a controlled way.
+The second term in Eq.~(\ref{eq:L}) encourages the sum of the squares of the expansion coefficients to be small and thus reduces the flexibility of the model in a controlled way.
 We determine the optimal regularization parameter for each order by scanning a range of $\lambda$ values and choosing the one that results in the lowest $\chi_{\text{test}}^2$.
 One can see from Table~\ref{tab:cross_val} that regularization improves $\chi_{\text{test}}^2$ without significantly compromising $\chi_{\text{train}}^2$.
 As expected, the optimal $\lambda$ value and the improvement in~$\chi_{\text{test}}^2$ increase with~$N$.

 After the optimal values of $\lambda$ are determined, we train the $N \ge 5$ models on the full dataset (see Table~\ref{tab:results}).
-We use the $N = 5$ model as our main fit and the higher orders to estimate model misspecification uncertainty.
-Note that we achieve a similar $\chi^2$ value to that of Ref.~\cite{Bernauer_PRC.90.015206} while using a more efficient parametrization of the form factors (1576 for 11 parameters vs.\ 1565 for 16 parameters).
+We use the $N = 5$ model as our main fit and the higher orders to estimate model misspecification uncertainty (see Appendix~\ref{app:model_dependence} for discussion).
+Our best fit ($N = 5$, $\lambda = 0.02$) is shown in Fig.~\ref{fig:cs_fits} in comparison with the analyzed cross sections, and the corresponding best-fit parameters are provided in Table~\ref{tab:coeffs}.
+Note that we achieve a similar $\chi^2$ value to that of Ref.~\cite{Bernauer_PRC.90.015206} while using a more efficient parametrization of the form factors (1576 for 11 parameters vs.\ 1565 for 16 parameters of the spline model).
 Our cross section normalizations differ from those determined in the original analysis by less than 0.3\%.

 The form factors and the transverse densities given by our main fit are shown in Fig.~\ref{fig:fit_plots} with 68\% confidence intervals.
 The point-to-point (statistical) uncertainties are determined by propagating the errors of the fit parameters taking into account the full covariance matrix.
 To estimate the systematic uncertainties, we follow the original analysis and refit our model using four modifications of the cross section data.
 These modifications correspond to the upper and lower bounds of (1)~the energy cut in the elastic tail and (2)~all other systematic effects linear in the scattering angle~\cite{Bernauer_PRC.90.015206}.
 We perform all fits with floating normalizations and use the largest deviation from the primary fit as an uncertainty estimate.
-For further details on the data analysis, the reader is referred to Supplemental Material~\cite{Supplement} and our Python code~\cite{GitHub}.